-Expats visiting or moving to the north of the Republic of Ireland or to Northern Ireland (which is a province of the United Kingdom) should be aware that there is still tension across the borders.
-Rather than discuss the history of this, just be aware that this can sometimes present itself as "Protestants in the North" and "Catholics in the South".
+Expats visiting or moving to the north of the Republic of Ireland or to Northern Ireland should be aware that there is still tension across the borders.
+Rather than discuss the history of this, just be aware that it can sometimes present itself as "Protestants in the North" and "Catholics in the South".

 Present-day Ireland is far removed from its troubled past, but expats should educate themselves on the area they are going to and be respectful of the beliefs of the local population.